Patient traveled for rare treatment for polycystic kidney disease

 Peter was excited about the possibility of removing the useless kidneys that were cramping his quality of life.
 He also learned that the wait time at UMMC was shorter for O+ recipients than the transplant centers near his home in Rochester.

 Peter and Wendy spent a month in Baltimore following their surgeries.
 They attended all their follow-up appointments at the transplant clinic and have had a smooth recovery since their surgery.
 Peter wants to thank “the doctors and nurses, Drs.
-Phelan, Bromberg and Leeser, and everyone who took care of me after my transplant.
+Phelan and Bromberg, and everyone who took care of me after my transplant.
 They changed my life.”

 The Miccas know the journey from Rochester, NY to Baltimore was worth it.
 Peter’s life of dialysis is over, and he can finally bend over to tie his shoes without holding his breath.